luka3650/State-space-search-algorithms/README.md

 # State-space-search-algorithms
-Laboratory exercise for AI course
+Laboratory exercise for AI course.
+Written BFC, UCS and A* algorithms on given problems and heuristics.